 - Solid-colored culottes, skirts, or shorts if they are no shorter than 4” above the knee.

-- School-purchased hoodies or light jackets may be worn in the classroom as needed.
+- Hoodies or light jackets that are one solid color and that have a school logo on them may be worn in the classroom as needed.
+It is suggested that every student have a light jacket that they can keep in their lockers for days when the temperatures in classrooms fluctuate.
 Hoods may not be on heads in the building.

 - No hats allowed in the building unless needed for a medical purpose.